 Welcome to the toddler years!
 The years when you spend your entire day just trying to keep your toddler safe as he explores his world that he now has some control.
 At this age, children are craving independence and are determined to prove that they can do everything themselves.
 It becomes our job to foster independence in toddlers just the right amount to make them feel “big” while protecting them and ensuring their safety in the process.

 How to Foster Independence in Toddlers of Various Temperaments

 If your child is on the fearful side, you can provide a lot of encouragement and reassurance in new situations to set the foundation for healthy independence.
-Inversely, if your child is a risk-taker, or tends to over-react in certain situations, keeping calm and patient will help him learn to regulate his own actions and emotions.
-There really is no right or wrong way to react to your child’s temperament and there is not good or bad temperament.
+Inversely, if your child is a risk-taker or tends to over-react in certain situations, keeping calm and patient will help him learn to regulate his own actions and emotions.
+There really is no right or wrong way to react to your child’s temperament, and there is no good or bad temperament.
 It is just important to best support your child based on his specific needs and your specific parenting style.

 Understanding How to Foster Independence in Toddlers

 Independence takes shape in a few different ways, language, communication and social interactions, self-help skills, and emotional skills.
 Let’s take a closer look at each of these areas and how you can foster independence in toddlers in a safe and supportive way.